vincenthphung/direct-rep/journals/aaryan_mittal.md

 1. Finished the readme.md file for the mvp.

-2. Finalised the excalidraw diagram for the project.
+2. Finalized the excalidraw diagram for the project.

 3. Reviewed the endpoints with /api in the beginning.